 And then snowdrop time is here with the chance (once again!) to welcome people to my garden.
 Work in my garden will be forever ongoing – hurdles need replacing, stubborn weeds need attacking, etc. However, it will always be, I think, a very interesting garden, on several levels (with gentle steps and handrails) giving the feeling of a romantic, semi-wild garden.
 (It has been described as a wilderness paradise in the Yellow Book!)

-I hold a collection of Pulmonarias (lungworts) for The Hardy Plant Society and grow over 100 named plants as well as many self-seeders.
+I held a collection of Pulmonarias (lungworts) for The Hardy Plant Society and grew a large number of named plants as well as many self-seeders.
 The garden comes alive in spring when they are flowering, the nectar provides food for the adult bee and the pollen provides food for the young.

 Other favourite nectar plants include salvias and their relatives, nepeta, phlomis, agastache, lavandula, also snowdrops, hellebores, foxgloves, ox-eye daisies, sedums, asters, hesperis, scabious, knautia, cardoons, teasels, buddleja, globe thistles, sea hollies, cosmos, nicotiana, bellflowers, hardy geraniums, red hot pokers, veronicastrums and of course, good old Verbena bonariensis!